chucey/TrAISformer/README.md

 (Please note that the values given by the code are in km, while the values presented in the paper were converted to nautical mile.)

+We used three clustering methods in this project for Behavior Detection: K-Means, GMM, and AHC.
+The notebooks below contain the training/fitting code used to generate centroids: K means and GMM.ipynb, GMM and AHC.ipynb Instead of re-running those notebooks every time, we saved the final centroids from all three methods into: Centroids.xlsx — contains the centroids for all 3 clustering methods
+To generate behavior labels for trajectories, Make sure you have:
+Centroids.xlsx
+traj_list.pkl (input trajectories file) and Run:Final Function.ipynb
+Final Function.ipynb reads the centroids from Centroids.xlsx, loads the input trajectories from traj_list.pkl, and outputs the final behavior labels.

 ### License

 See `LICENSE`